AskYourPdf/llm-loader/README.md

 ## Comparison with Traditional Methods

-Let's see LLMLoader in action!
-We'll compare it with PyMuPDF (a popular traditional document loader) to demonstrate why LLMLoader's intelligent chunking makes such a difference in real-world applications.
+Let's see SmartLLMLoader in action!
+We'll compare it with PyMuPDF (a popular traditional document loader) to demonstrate why SmartLLMLoader's intelligent chunking makes such a difference in real-world applications.

 ### The Challenge: Processing an Invoice
 We'll process this sample invoice that includes headers, tables, and complex formatting: